Synchronization has occurred.

 Kleine shook his head stiffly.
 “Sir, it’s not like that—”

 “That is diligent of you, Lance Corporal,” Werner found himself saying as he leaned in.
 “I don’t blame you for doing that.
 You’ve recently received a promotion.
 It’s only natural that you’d want another one even if it means doing something underhanded like this.
 And for a person like you, the easiest way would be through—”

 “Sir, it’s not like that!”
-Kleine’s flushed shout was somewhat startling.
+Kleine’s flushed shout startled Werner.

 Werner pulled back.
 “Then what is it, Kleine?”

 “Sir!
 It’s because I think I know someone like you!”

 Werner froze as Kleine’s exclamation rang out loud and clear.

 “Kleine, lower your voice,” Werner said, scanning the clearing.
 “And explain yourself fully.”